 Once you clear all the 9 CT papers & all the 3 CA papers, you are eligible to become an Associate Member of the IAI.
 And once you clear all the 15 papers you can become a Fellow Member of the IAI.
 As of March 2015, there are only 290 Fellows, 158 Associates and 9846 Student Members of the IAI.

-Becoming an actuary is a tough process and only the most skilled professionals clear all the levels.
-Many students often quit studying after clearing a few exams as there are job opportunities even if you've cleared 2-3 papers of the IAI.
+Career as an actuary in India is tough and only the most skilled professionals clear all the levels.
+Many students often quit studying after clearing a few exams as there are job opportunities even if you’ve cleared 2-3 papers of the IAI.
 The industry is therefore facing a resource crunch for highly qualified actuaries.

 Image courtesy: www.actuariesindia.org